 Adding a scanned file to your Blackboard (via StaffNET only)

-However, the library’s role at purchasing e-books, doesn’t just stop there.
+However, the library’s role in purchasing e-books doesn’t just stop there.
 We really do worry about the value and the accessibility of the content for the students.
-The Learning and Research Librarians create support material about locating and using e-books, as well as come into classes (online ones too! – we know our way around Blackboard Collaborate) to demonstrate the resources.
+The Learning and Research Librarians create support material about locating and using e-books, as well as coming into classes (online ones too! – we know our way around Blackboard Collaborate) to demonstrate the resources.
 If you would like a video tailored to your subject, do get in touch.
-We have plenty of “pre-recorded core knowledge acquisition actitivites” (LTE, 2020).
+We have plenty of “pre-recorded core knowledge acquisition activities” (LTE, 2020).

 The library will also investigate alternate format material for students who struggle with e-book readers.
-You can contact the user experience team to fnd out more.
-We know that not every one likes to read online, so we try to think of solutions for example, our database guides have accessibility guidelines and Library Search has an accessibility view.
-You can also draw on the support of IT colleagues who produce a list of productivity tools to ensure a parity of experience.
+You can contact the user experience team to find out more.
+We know that not everyone likes to read online, so we try to think of solutions, for example, our database guides have accessibility guidelines and Library Search has an accessibility view.
+You can also draw on the support of IT colleagues who produce a list of productivity tools to ensure parity of experience.

 And just as you “encourage, sustain and monitor student engagement” (yes, I’ve read the Blended Learning Practices guidelines) we think about engagement with the texts too.
-How do Generation Y navigate e-books – do they know about footnotes, end notes, bibliographies and index pages, if they are more used to school online learning platforms, web pages and hyperlinks?
-How can we makes them academic readers as well as writers?
+How does Generation Y navigate e-books – do they know about footnotes, endnotes, bibliographies and index pages, if they are more used to school online learning platforms, web pages and hyperlinks?
+How can we make them academic readers as well as writers?
 Why not find out about some of the critical reading support available via the Student Support Blackboard or get in touch.